apache/openwhisk-deploy-kube/docs/configurationChoices.md

 ### Using an external database

-You may want to use an external CouchDB or Cloudant instance instead of deploying a CouchDB instance as a Kubernetes pod.
-You can do this by adding a stanza like the one below to your `mycluster.yaml`, substituting in the appropriate values for `<...>`
+You may want to use an external CouchDB or Cloudant instance instead of deploying a CouchDB instance as a Kubernetes pod as part of the same `helm install` as the rest of OpenWhisk.
+Using an external database is especially useful in production scenarios as it decouples the management of the database from that of the rest of the system.
+Decoupling the database increases operational flexibility, for example by enabling blue/green deployments of OpenWhisk using a shared database instance.

+To use an externally deployed database, add a stanza like the one below to your `mycluster.yaml`, substituting in the appropriate values for `<...>`
 ```yaml
 db:
   external: true